LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-one.rst

       </label>
    </div>

-This new code includes several changes:
+This new template code includes several changes:

 #.
 The ``select`` is now bound to the field ``eventCategory``.
 #.
 The loop references ``categories`` and has an updated iterator variable name, ``eventCategory``.